Session

 We can probably agree that agile has become rather good at the process part, but in this talk, I will argue that there is still a lot to be desired on the second, especially the social structuring.
 There is no guidance on how to design these “self-organising teams,” how they should operate as a coherent unit, and how they should interact.
 This glaring omission makes it hard to create a structure where the values and principles of the manifesto actually work and play out well.

 Using open systems theory, I will show that rather than getting self-managing democratic teams, what we often end up with is just as bureaucratic and individualistic as the project model that agile tries to replace.
-There are some fundamental aspects not covered in the agile way of working that need our attention, the most glaring issues being rampant individualism and the lack of coordination of work.
+There are some fundamental aspects not covered in the agile way of working that need our attention, the most problematic issues being rampant individualism and the lack of coordination of work.

 This is a new talk loosely based on a small analysis of the IT industry and this blog post: https://www.linkedin.com/pulse/me-myself-i-life-many-agile-teams-trond-hjorteland/